-Duval County Public Schools has been awarded a grant from FL HIPPY/ USA HIPPY to offer their early learning program to 60 families in North Florida.
-The new program prepares their three- and four-year-old preschoolers for success in school.
+Duval County Public Schools is offering the HIPPY in-home early learning program to 60 families in North Florida at no charge.
+The new program prepares their 3-5 year old preschoolers for success in school.

 Home Instruction for Parents of Preschool Youngsters known as HIPPY provides free in-home training and resources for parents to engage their preschoolers.
 The activities are designed to be fun and interactive while focusing on critical skills like:

 - Language Development